SandipSeal/AWS_BigData/AWS_BigData_Notes.md

 12. DynamoDB TTL defines the timestamp till which an item will be valid in a table.
 Once the TTL is passed the respective items will be expired in the table and won't consume any WCU/RCU.
 DynamoDB typically deletes the expired item within 48 hours of expiry.
 13. The deleted items due to TTL also deletes the items in index tables (in case of GSI).

+Amazon Redshift:

+1. Fully managed data warehouse in AWS cloud.
+This is a petabyte scale, column oriented datastore.
+2. Redshift Architecture : Leader Node & Compute Nodes.
+The EC2 compute nodes are in single AZ.
+Client tools connect to the Leader Node.The default port is 5439.
+3. Leader node parses the SQL and derive the execution plan.
+Leader Node also stores the metadata (system tables).
+4. Each compute node has its own compute and storage.
+Each compute node can be scaled in/out and up/down.
+Each compute node consists of Node slices (portion of memory and disk).
+Number of slices depends on the type of nodes.
+5. Dense Compute Node & Dense Storage Nodes.
+Reserved Instance Pricing is available for Amazon Redshift
+6. Amazon s3 is the main source of loading data into Redshift.
+COPY command example below:
+      COPY <Table Name> <s3 bucket/path> CREDENTIALS <credential>
+7. COPY command can load data from DynamoDB, EMR, EC2 instance.
+AWS Data Pipeline can automate the ETL workflow.
+Also, AWS DMS can be used to migrate data into Redshift.
+Data can be loaded into Redshift using Kinesis.
+10. Data can be exported to s3 using the UNLOAD command.